-- Route the differential clock and data lines to match 50Ω single-ended and 100Ω differential impedance. - The length of dp and dn should be matched.
-If that is not possible, ensure that dp is only slightly longer than dn (delta delay not to exceed 8-10ps), especially for the clock lane.
-Doing so prevents propagation on the clock lane during the HS to LP transition. - No thru-hole vias are permitted on high-speed traces. - · Create trace routes on top or bottom layers preferably. - Must have a ground reference plane. - Avoid power plane transitions in upper or lower layers. - Avoid using SMD (surface mount device) resistors larger than 0402.
-If resistors are used in the traces, ensure that the layer below has a void. - No thru-hole SMA (SubMiniature version A) connectors. - · Minimize trace length as much as possible. - Perform signal integrity simulations to ensure board performance.
+- Route the differential clock and data lines to match 50- Ω single-ended and 100- Ω differential impedance. - The length of dp and dn should be matched.
+If that is not possible, ensure that dp is only slightly longer than dn (delta delay not to exceed 8-10 ps), especially for the clock-lane.
+This is to prevent propagation on the clock lane during the HS to LP transition. - No thru-hole vias permitted on high-speed traces. - Create trace routes on top or bottom layers preferably. - Must have a ground reference plane. - Avoid power plane transitions in upper or lower layers. - Avoid using SMD (surface mount device) resistors larger than 0402.
+If resistors are used in the traces, ensure that the layer below has a void. - No thru-hole SMA (SubMiniature version A) connectors. - Minimize trace length as much as possible. - Perform signal integrity simulations to ensure board performance.

-9.1.4 Unused Pins
+10.1.4 Unused Pins

-To avoid potentially damaging current caused by floating CMOS input-only pins, tie unused controller input pins through a pullup resistor to its associated power supply or a pulldown resistor to ground.
+To avoid potentially damaging current caused by floating CMOS input-only pins, TI recommends tying unused controller input pins through a pullup resistor to its associated power supply or a pulldown resistor to ground.
 For controller inputs with internal pullup or pulldown resistors, it is unnecessary to add an external pullup or pulldown unless specifically recommended.
 Note that internal pullup and pulldown resistors are weak and should not be expected to drive an external device.
-The DLPC34xx controller implements very few internal resistors (listed in the tables found in the Pin Configuration and Functions section).
-When external pullup or pulldown resistors are needed for pins that have weak pullup or pulldown resistors, choose a maximum resistance of $8k\Omega$.
+The DLPC34xx controller implements very few internal resistors and are listed in the tables found in the Pin Configuration and Functions section.
+When external pullup or pulldown resistors are needed for pins that have weak pullup or pulldown resistors, choose a maximum resistance of 8 k Ω .